-Modern building management technology like digital controls and IoT sensors makes getting the most out of your systems easier.
-But these advanced options could be out of reach unless you’ve integrated your building management system (BMS).
+Digital controls, IoT sensors, and other modern building management technologies make it easy to get the most out of your systems.
+However, these advanced options could be out of reach unless you’ve integrated your building management system (BMS).

-Tridium’s Niagara Framework is a truly “open” building management platform, as it combines mechanical and electrical systems from any manufacturer into a single control portal.
-With Niagara, you gain superior management of—and insight into—operations throughout your entire building.
+Tridium’s Niagara Framework is a truly “open” building management platform.
+It combines mechanical and electrical systems from any manufacturer into a single control portal.
+With Niagara, you gain superior management and insight into operations throughout your entire building.

 Brief History of Building Management

 Building automation began in 1883 when Warren Johnson invented the thermostat.
-The idea of using a feedback loop to control an indoor environment took hold.
-But the concept was applied to more than just temperature readings.
+This was when the idea of using a feedback loop to control an indoor environment took hold.
+People soon started applying the concept to more than just temperature readings.

-Next up was the use of pneumatic HVAC controls.
-Then in the 1980s, pneumatics were replaced by faster and more precise electronic systems, becoming the direct digital control (DDC) devices we know today.
+Next up was the use of pneumatic HVAC controls in the late 1960s.
+Analog electronic systems debuted in the 1980s until microprocessor-based direct digital controls became the norm in the 1990s.
+These electronic systems were faster and more precise.
+They became the direct digital control (DDC) devices used today.

-Manufacturers eventually developed their own communication protocols for equipment and software, but it became clear that an industry-standard was needed.
-This initiated the push for “open” vendor-agnostic protocols (such as BACnet) which allowed the integration of systems by multiple vendors.
+Manufacturers eventually developed their own communication protocols for equipment and software.
+However, it rapidly became clear that they needed an industry standard.
+This initiated the push for “open” vendor-agnostic protocols (such as BACnet), which allowed the integration of systems by multiple vendors.

 A facilities manager can better understand building operations when data is easy to gather, monitor, and analyze.
-Niagara consolidates information from all of a building’s systems into a centralized portal providing access to:
+The Niagara Framework from Tridium consolidates information from all of a building’s systems into a centralized portal providing access to:

 - Data histories